wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/4a-use-data-cds-exercise.md

 ### Add a business rule

-1. In the table designer find the *Customizations* pane on the far right and select **Business rules**.
+1. In the table designer, find the *Customizations* pane on the far right and select **Business rules**.

 1. Select **+ New business rule** at the top of the screen; a new browser tab will open.